mb-dir/AST/README.md

 ## Task description

-I have to write module which returnes **convertASTToString** method which convert Abstract Syntax Tree objext into HTML string.
+The main purpose of this task is creating a logic which will convert AST object into string which is ready to use as a HTML on page.
 More details [here](https://przeprogramowani.netlify.app/opanuj-javascript_ast.pdf).